eng-mohamed-ibrahem/better_one/README.md

   * Search for tasks by date
   * Search for tasks by description
   * Search for tasks by title
+* Settings for notification:
+  * Turn on/off notifications when tasks are created
+  * Customize the notification schedule for your tasks

 ### Screenshots